EarlPitts/msc-thesis/contents/02_sequential.md

 The BEAM will always load the first matching module.

 By modifying the module path, we can control the way in which a node finds the modules to run.
-This is how we assure that each node executes the right version of the program.
+This is how we assure that each node executes the right version of the program (see $\ref{semantic-equivalence-property}$ for more details on how the nodes are used).

 To achieve this, we have to explicitly set the right module path.
 The `code` module, which is part of the standard library, contains functions that can modify the load path of an already running BEAM instance.